AlekseiLysogora/AlekseiLysogoraMobile/README.md

 Required version of JDK is **Java 8**.

 >Please, select a preferred way of testing: using an emulator or a physical device.
 Depending on which way you gonna use, depends what steps you should perform before the run project - open the AVD manager to run an emulator or connect a physical device through USB port to your machine.
+Please, don't forget to change the name of your device in the testNG suite of the project.

 ## **1. Installing of the project**
 Clone this repository to your machine.